NoamELB/react-hot-loader-loader/README.md

 }
 ```

-This loader **must** be placed before any ES6 transpiling loader (Babel), to make sure it transforms the code before it.
+This loader **must** be placed after any ES6 transpiling loader (Babel), to make sure it transforms the code before it.

 3. Add react-hot-loader to your Babel plugins: